Monitoring

 Feeling safe about your on-going monitoring is so important after a Lobular Breast Cancer diagnosis, especially if the full size of your tumour(s) wasn’t discovered until after you had surgery.

-There are currently three primary types of monitoring: ultrasound, mammogram, Tomosynthesis (3D mammogram) and Magnetic Resonance Image (MRI).
+There are currently four primary types of monitoring: ultrasound, mammogram, Tomosynthesis (3D mammogram) and Magnetic Resonance Image (MRI).
+Some centres also use Contrast Enhanced Mammograms but this has limited availability across the UK.

 Tomosynthesis